April Birthstone

 April Birthstone FAQs

 Yes.
-Lab-grown diamonds have identical chemical composition (pure carbon), crystal structure, hardness (10 Mohs), and optical properties as natural diamonds.
-They typically cost 50–70% less than comparable natural diamonds.
+Lab-grown diamonds are real diamonds.
+They have the identical chemical composition (pure carbon), crystal structure, hardness (10 Mohs), and optical properties as natural, earth-mined diamonds.